dst78/ong/README.md

 * E3 far waves amplitude
 * K2+E3 far waves speed
 * K3+E3 ambience amplitude

+There are a bunch of other parameters that are available through the parameter page, but not mapped to encoders.

 ## historians
 ONG is my first own script in the Norns universe.
 I'm dipping my toes into all this, learning Lua and SuperCollider as I go along.